Full transcript below:

 Within the next 24 hours, you’ll receive a personalized follow-up email with details and a link to today’s presentation on-demand.
 Please feel free to invite your colleagues and peers who may not have been available to attend today’s event.

 This webinar is copyright 2017 by UBM.
-The presentation materials are owned by our copyright by Qmed, and Arena Solutions, and the individual speakers are solely responsible for their content and opinions.
+The presentation materials are owned by our copyright by Qmed, and Arena, and the individual speakers are solely responsible for their content and opinions.

 Once again, we’d like to thank you for joining us, and we hope you have a great day.